basiima/coding-projects/README.md

 # coding-projects
-Real world projects to make me a better software engineer
+Real-world projects to make me a better software engineer